Augustus d'Este: Family and career

 D'Este was the son of Prince Augustus Frederick, Duke of Sussex, and Lady Augusta Murray, and a grandson of King George III.
 His parents were secretly married on 4 April 1793, in a Church of England ceremony in Rome at the Hotel Sarmiento, and later married again on 5 December 1793 at St George's, Hanover Square, Westminster, using their correct names but without revealing their identities.
 Both marriages were in defiance of the Royal Marriages Act 1772 and were thus legally null and void, at least in English law.
 After the birth of their first child, the marriage was discovered by the King and formally annulled, making their son illegitimate in Great Britain.
-Christened "Augustus Frederick", he was briefly given the surname of "Hanover", but later took the name of d'Este.
+Christened "Augustus Frederick", he was briefly given the surname of "Hanover", but later took the name d'Este.
 He attended Harrow School.

 He was commissioned into the Army as a lieutenant in the 7th Regiment of Foot in 1811.
 He was promoted to be captain of a company in the York Chasseurs in 1815, shortly afterwards transferring to the 12th Regiment of Foot, and then to the captaincy of a troop in the 9th Regiment of Light Dragoons in 1817.
 In 1822 he purchased the rank of major in the 11th Regiment of Foot, exchanging into the 4th Regiment of Dragoon Guards later that year.
 He was promoted by purchase to lieutenant-colonel on the unattached list in 1824, and granted the brevet rank of colonel in 1838.
 In 1830 the new king William IV appointed him a knight commander in the civil division of the Hanoverian Guelphic Order and a British knight bachelor.
 He was also granted a civil list pension and made deputy ranger of St James's Park and Hyde Park.